DavidCBeach/DavidCBeach.github.io/index.md

 ![screencap](assets/img/320984.png)

-The Drone Store is a website created for CST438 Software Engineering.
+The Drone Store is a website created for my Software Engineering course (CST438).
 The website was built by me and two of my peers using Angular and MongoDB.
 The user is able to sign in to the store, add items to their cart, see details on each item, view/edit cart, and checkout.

 **Technologies Used:** Angular, MongoDB, TypeScript, HTML, CSS